Microsoft Surface Studio 2 review: Improves an incomparable all-in-one

 You could also use an iPad Pro -- if you don't need to physically attach devices or run full-fat-OS applications -- or go the traditional route with a similarly color-accurate iMac and less fancy external Wacom tablet.

 The new Studio gets a processor bump to the seventh-generation Intel Core i7-7820HQ, a more powerful graphics card in the Nvidia GeForce GTX 1070 and switches from slow hybrid SSD/HDD storage to fast NVMe SSD.
-The display is brighter, the electronics which control the pixel states smaller, allowing for increased light emission.
+The display is brighter -- the electronics that control the pixel states are smaller, allowing for increased light emission.
 Since it delivers roughly the same black level as before, the result is also an increase in contrast.

 Microsoft still offers the old Studio top configuration with the sixth-generation Core i7, 32GB RAM and 2TB hybrid drive for $4,200, which is now the price for the middle configuration of the Studio 2.
 So for the same money, you choose between a slower system with more storage and a faster system with 1TB less.